Stage IV CMB forecasts for warm inflation: Current CMB constraints on the quartic warm inflation model

 where $C_\Upsilon$ and $M$ are constants.

-The findings in \cite{Santos:2024pix} suggest an overall preference for the weak dissipative regime, irrespective of the coefficients considered in Table \ref{tab:1}, with best-fits for the dissipation parameter $\log Q_\star$ ranging from -1.4 to -2.3.
-Also, a Bayesian evidence comparison with the standard Starobinsky inflationary model returns a weak to moderate preference for Starobinsky inflation in all but the linear dissipation case, which had inconclusive evidence according to Jeffreys' scale, being the most competitive coefficient.
-Moreover, the best-fit predictions for the B-mode polarization spectra were provided, which we display here in Fig. \ref{fig:1} for convenience.
-Although all the models are capable of fitting the B-mode lensing data, there is a clear distinction between the predictions for the primordial B-mode polarization spectrum.
-Therefore, it is evident that primordial B-modes are particularly sensitive to each dissipation coefficient and future constraints on the tensor-to-scalar ratio are paramount to better distinguish warm inflationary scenarios.
+The findings in \cite{Santos:2024pix} suggest an overall preference for the weak dissipative regime, irrespective of the coefficients considered in Table \ref{tab:1}, with best-fits for the dissipation parameter $\log_{10} Q_\star$ ranging from -1.4 to -2.3.
+Also, we performed a Bayesian evidence comparison between the quartic WI model with each dissipation coefficient and the standard Starobinsky inflationary model.
+Following Jeffreys' scale \cite{jeffreys1998theory}, the analyses with all but the linear dissipation coefficient returned a weak to moderate evidence in favor of Starobinsky inflation.
+However, the test with the linear dissipation case returned an inconclusive evidence, rendering it the most competitive coefficient.